Bulk Create Fields

 If you’re creating a lot of fields, it can be painful to keep clicking and entering the field details.
 To make it easier, you can prepare a CSV file with the field details and import it.

-App will show the below dialog where you can copy/paste the CSV content.
+The app will show the dialog below where you can copy/paste the CSV content.
 Your CSV must adhere to the same header names that are shown by default.
 You can use that as a template to create your import file.

 review and/or customize.